Skip to main content

 Collect the Medical Certificate of Cause of Death (MCCD) from the doctor or hospital

-If the death was sudden or unexplained, the coroner will be involved and will guide you
+If the death was sudden or unexplained, a coroner will be involved and will guide you through it

-Register the death at the local register office (legally required within 5 days, or 8 in Scotland)
+Register the death at the local register office (legally required within 5 days of getting the confirmation, or 8 days in Scotland)

-Order at least 5 certified copies of the death certificate when you register (£12.50 each in England and Wales, £15 in Scotland)
+Order around 5 to 10 certified copies of the death certificate while you are there, depending on how many accounts and policies there were (£12.50 each in England and Wales, around £15 in Scotland, £8 in Northern Ireland at registration)

-Use the Tell Us Once service at the register office (not available in Northern Ireland)
+Use the Tell Us Once service at the register office, within 28 days of getting your unique reference number (not available in Northern Ireland)

 First 2 weeks

 Contact a funeral director when you feel ready.
-Get itemised quotes from at least 3.
+Ask at least 3 of them for itemised quotes.

 If there was a pre-paid funeral plan, contact that provider instead

-Apply to the Children's Funeral Fund if the person was under 18
+Apply to the Children's Funeral Fund if they were under 18

-Find the will (check at home, with their solicitor, at their bank, or on the National Will Register)
+Find the will (look at home, and ask their solicitor or their bank, or search the National Will Register)

-Check home insurance on the empty property (some policies void after 30 days unoccupied)
+Check the home insurance on the empty property (some policies become void after 30 days unoccupied)

 First month

-Notify banks and building societies (or use the Death Notification Service)
+Let banks and building societies know (or use the Death Notification Service to tell several at once)

-Contact their employer for death-in-service benefits and final pay
+Ask their employer about death-in-service benefits and any final pay

-Apply for Bereavement Support Payment if your spouse or civil partner died
+Apply for Bereavement Support Payment if your husband, wife, or civil partner has passed away

-Update council tax (exemption on empty property, or 25% single person discount)
+Update council tax (an exemption on an empty property, or the 25% single person discount)

 Cancel subscriptions and direct debits